Battle of the Java Sea: Second Battle of the Java Sea

-The Exeter, still badly damaged from Haguro's shell hit, was continuing for safety in Ceylon, and had traversed almost the entire Java Sea alongside the destroyers Encounter and Pope, only to be located at 10:00 on 1 March by the heavy cruisers Myōkō and Ashigara and their escorting destroyers, and engaged in a two hour long gun battle which saw no hits scored on either side.
+The Exeter, still badly damaged from Haguro's shell hit, was continuing for safety in Ceylon, and had traversed almost the entire Java Sea alongside the destroyers Encounter and Pope, only to be located at 10:00 on 1 March by the heavy cruisers Myōkō and Ashigara and their escorting destroyers, and engaged in a two hour long gun battle that had no hits scored on either side.
 Just before 12:00, the battle experienced Haguro and Nachi arrived on the scene and opened fire, and 4 minutes later Exeter was finally hit by an 8-inch (203 mm) shell that destroyed what was left of her boilers.
 Slowing to a stop, gunfire from the cruisers destroyed her electrical power and guns and set her on fire, leading to the crew scuttling Exeter.
 Almost entirely out of ammo, Haguro and Nachi finally withdrew, while the destroyers Kawakaze and Yamakaze bombarded Encounter, scoring hits that destroyed her steering gear and caused her to lose speed, and as Myōkō and Ashigara joined into the pounding, Encounter was sunk to overwhelming gunfire.
 Pope initially escaped, only to be crippled by aircraft from the light carrier Ryūjō and finished off by gunfire from Myōkō and Ashigara.